Continuous Update Project

 What is the Continuous Update Project?

-The Continuous Update Project (CUP) is the World Cancer Research Fund network’s ongoing programme to analyse global research on how diet, nutrition, physical activity and weight affect cancer risk and survival.
+The Continuous Update Project (CUP) is the World Cancer Research Fund network’s ongoing programme to analyse global research on how diet, nutrition and physical activity affect cancer risk and survival.
 It provides a unique real-time look at the evidence in cancer prevention and survival.
 Among international experts, it is a trusted, authoritative scientific resource which informs cancer prevention policies and guidelines across the world.

-The WCRF network uses the CUP’s reports to develop and keep up to date 10 recommendations on how people can reduce their cancer risk.
-Over 25 peer-reviewed papers in leading international journals have shown that following these recommendations lowers the risk of getting or dying from a number of cancers.
+The WCRF network uses the CUP’s reports to develop and keep up-to-date Cancer Prevention Recommendations on how people can reduce their cancer risk.
+Over 25 peer-reviewed papers in leading international journals have shown that following these Recommendations lowers the risk of getting or dying from a number of cancers.

 How it works

-- This information is constantly added to a unique and growing database which is hosted and systematically reviewed by a team at Imperial College London, UK.
+- Information from research into cancer prevention is constantly added to a unique and growing database, which is hosted and systematically reviewed by a team at Imperial College London, UK.
 This database is invaluable to researchers wishing to study particular questions relating to food, drink, nutrition or physical activity and cancer.

 - Regular CUP reports on individual cancers capture the panel’s conclusions based on systematic reviews of research from across the world.